 It’s all Gaudí!

 Our last day was completely dedicated to Gaudí and his overarching influence in Barcelona.
-In the morning we reached Park Güell where we explored the vast site home to gardens and architectonic elements.
-Gaudí was inspired by British residential parks at the time of planning the site, using the original English naming convention of park.
+In the morning, we reached Park Güell where we explored the vast site home to gardens and architectonic elements.
+Gaudí was inspired by British residential parks at the time of planning the site, using the original English naming convention of “park”.
 Next stop after Park Güell, Casa Milà.
-Popularly known as La Pedrera provided our group with another example of how the natural world was one of the most enduring influences on Gaudí’s work.
+Popularly known as La Pedrera, it provided our group with another example of how the natural world was one of the most enduring influences on Gaudí’s work.

-The grand finale of our trip was reserved to what I think is one of the most beautiful pieces of architecture I have ever seen: the Sagrada Família.
+The grand finale of our trip was reserved for what I think is one of the most beautiful pieces of architecture I have ever seen: the Sagrada Família.

 When Gaudí was commissioned to build this large Roman Catholic church, he was ending a long period working for very high aristocratic clients, building private houses.
 Seeking renewed inspiration and the chance to redeem his career, his approach to the construction of a religious building was more than enthusiastic.

 Students will be able to identify three façades as they explore Gaudí’s masterpiece: the Nativity façade, the Passion façade, and the Glory façade.
 When finished, the basilica will have 18 spires symbolically associated with the Twelve Apostles, the Virgin Mary, the four Evangelists and Jesus Christ.
 It has been said the basilica will be completed by 2026.